nanobox-io/nanobox-docs/source/local-dev/nanobox-dev.html.md

 title: nanobox dev
 ---

-The Nanobox CLI's `dev` command handles all the functionality for working in with your local nanobox development environment.
+The Nanobox CLI's `dev` command handles all the functionality for working in with your local Nanobox development environment.
 Below are a list of the available dev sub-commands.
 Each link to their detailed doc in the CLI documentation.

 | Sub-Command    | Summary                                                        |
 |:---------------|:---------------------------------------------------------------|